 Mama, it’s understandable that you want to lose the pregnancy weight.
 However, don’t go overboard because you’ll only be getting in the way of your hair growth goals.
 According to dermatologist DDrLindsey Bordone, “restrictive dieting can decrease resources and nutrients needed for hair growth.”

 Hair is made of protein.
 Therefore, it only makes sense to load up on protein in your diet.
 If you don’t have enough protein in your diet, you may notice your hair is dry, brittle, and weak.
 As such, enough protein in your diet ensures healthier and stronger hair as it grows.

 Here’s another good reason to savour every sip of your morning coffee!
 In a 2007 study, it was revealed that caffeine helps promote hair growth, as it stimulates blood circulation on the scalp and helps hair grow faster.

 You don’t have to wait for your hair to grow back.
 Use a hair growth serum formulated to promote hair growth.
 One such product is Mama’s Choice Strengthening Hair Serum, which restores hair vitality and density, and speeds up hair growth.

 It’s formulated with natural ingredients that help minimize hair loss while being 100% safe for pregnant and breastfeeding mamas.
 In addition, it has no alcohol, paraben, silicone, or ammonia!

 5. Treat yourself to a scalp massage

-A scalp massage sure feels good and it’s a low-cost way to boost blood circulation in your scalp and encourage the hair growth cycle.
+A scalp massage sure feels good, and it’s a low-cost way to boost blood circulation in your scalp and encourage the hair growth cycle.
 How does it work exactly?
-Well, when you massage your scalp using circular strokes or gentle kneading, the increased blood flow delivers oxygen and nutrients to the hair that are needed for them to grow healthy and strong.
+When you massage your scalp using circular strokes or gentle kneading, the increased blood flow delivers oxygen and nutrients to the hair that are needed to grow healthy and strong.

 6. Take a break from hot tools